khoa002/KWa_HunterAssist/README.md

 - If alerts are too frequent or too quiet, adjust:
   - `/kwa ha interval 10`
   - `/kwa ha sound off`

 ---

-## Roadmap

-Planned additions for the Hunter toolkit:

-- Pet health and focus indicators.
-- Trap and key cooldown timers.
-- Ammo and quiver capacity reminders.
-- Optional screen flashes and movable frames.
-- Shared `/kwa` dispatcher for future `[KWa]` modules.

-Contributions and suggestions are welcome.

----